karpitony/eft-where-am-i/README.md

 <img src="assets/screenshot03.png" alt="screenshot03" width="800">

-A red dot will appear on the map to indicate your location.
+A red dot indicating your location will appear on the map.

-- To update your location after moving, repeat steps 2 and 3.
+- To update your location, repeat steps 2 and 3.
-- You can click the `Hide/Show Panels` or `Full Screen` buttons to view the map more clearly.
+- You can use the `Hide/Show Panels` or `Full Screen` buttons to view the map more clearly.